Mutual Fund Calculator

 NAV changes each time the fund is evaluated, and its frequency depends on the fund's policy.
 NAV is similar to stock price, it represents the price of one share of the mutual fund.
 The difference between stocks and mutual funds is that there may be an unlimited number of shares in a mutual fund.
 Each time an investor puts money to the fund, new shares are issued, and shares are removed after each withdrawal.

-You may compare the NAV from the beginning of the investment with the NAV from the end, and calculate your mutual fund return - its ROI.
+You may compare the NAV from the beginning of the investment with the NAV from the end, and calculate your mutual fund return - its ROI (about which you can read more in the ROI calculator).
 The volatility of the NAV is based on the risk of the portfolio, as with most investments.
 In the next section, you may read about mutual fund types based on the securities in its portfolio.

 Mutual fund types